desmat/haiku/README.md

-# Haikudle: AI-Powered Haiku Composer and Generative Art
+# Haiku Genius: AI-Powered Haiku Composer and Generative Art

 Haiku poem assistant by OpenAI's ChatGPT and generative art by DALL-E: